ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 ## Changelog

+### 0.0.15
+* (Sebastian Bormann) Improved check for value type of states.
+* (Sebastian Bormann) Improved slider-tooltip to lower font-size at large numbers.

+### 0.0 14
+* (Sebastian Bormann) If role of state is not further specified, then check for role of parent object.

+### 0.0.13
+* (Sebastian Bormann) Doors and Windows now force true/false to be translated to opened/closed.
+* (Sebastian Bormann) Double Entrys on WelcomeScreen/Overview removed.
+* (Sebastian Bormann) States are now set with the correct value type.
+* (Sebastian Bormann) Changed recognition of state types.
+I hope there are no new bugs now!

 ### 0.0.12
 * (Sebastian Bormann) Check for unallowed chars in object names.
 * (Sebastian Bormann) Check for duplicates in view names.